About the TWJ Foundation

 • There are many who have helped the Foundation’s objectives progress by giving financial support, often with personal covenants, and the Trustees are most grateful to them all.

-• Finally we must thank our secretaries, Jane Sharp, Karen Wright and Lidija Ivnik, who over the years have given their energy unstintingly and with good humour.
+• Finally we must thank our secretaries, Jane Sharp, Karen Wright, Lidija Ivnik and Janet Stephen, who over the years have given their energy unstintingly and with good humour.

 David Wright